jcoleman/JCAutocompletingSearch/README.markdown

 JCAutocompletingSearch allows you to present a search controller that executes queries via its delegate.
 One likely source of the results would a web backend.
 Given the asynchronous (and delayed) nature of these types of searches, JCAutocompletingSearch automatically shows a loading indicator when necessary as well as managing out-of-order responses which shouldn't be displayed.

+The delegate is required to implement:

+* Searching
+* Cancel button action
+* Result selected action

-The delegate is required to implement searching, a cancel button action, and result selected action.
-It can optionally implement methods controlling whether or not to perform a blank search on load, whether or not searches are performed synchronously (synchronous searches won't display the loading indicator cell), and giving the ability to present results in custom UITableView cells.
+The delegate can optionally implement methods that:

+* Control whether or not to perform a blank search on load
+* Control whether or not searches are performed synchronously (synchronous searches won't display the loading indicator cell)
+* Control whether or not the search view controller should auto rotate to a new device orientation
+* Give the ability to present results in custom UITableView cells

 ![Sample application screenshot](https://github.com/jcoleman/JCAutocompletingSearch/raw/master/screenshot.png "Screenshot of sample application on iPhone")